bmanders716/bmanders716.github.io/cookbook.md

 Horse-radish Sauce.

 _Ingredients_--1 stick of horse-radish.
-               Ω gill of cream.
+               Ì†ßill of cream.
                1 tablespoonful of vinegar.
-               Ω gill of milk.
+               Ì†ßill of milk.
                1 teaspoonful of ready-made mustard.
                1 teaspoonful of castor sugar.
                Pepper and salt.